software-students-spring2025/3-python-package-push-then-pull/README.md

    pipenv install twine
    ```

+5. For development purposes, install the package in "_editable_" mode so that changes to the package are immediately updated in the virtual environment.

+- Run `pipenv install -e .` from the main project directory.

-5. Check Pipfile to verify all the dependencies are installed.
+6. Check Pipfile to verify all the dependencies are installed.
+Make sure python_version is the 3.10 or above.
-6. Now you are ready to contribute to our module.
+7. Now you are ready to contribute to our module.
 To add new features to our module, write your code under `src/popmessage` directory.
 The main code of our module is located in `src/popmessage/popmsg.py` file. (see additional documentation for contributors below)
-7. Any unit tests you've created should be included within the `tests` directory.
+8. Any unit tests you've created should be included within the `tests` directory.
-8. To run the unit tests manually, navigate to the main project directory and run: `python3 -m pytest`
+9. To run the unit tests manually, navigate to the main project directory and run: `python3 -m pytest`

 For testing purposes you can follow these steps to build and upload to TestPyPI